b. 1968, Machibini, Eastern Cape, South Africa; lives in Khayelitsha.

 1997: Shadows of Robben Island, Robben Island, Cape Town.

-Private collections in South Africa, USA and Europe, notably the Ronnie Levitan Estate, Cape Town.
+Private collections in South Africa, United States and Europe, notably the Ronnie Levitan Estate, Cape Town.

-2017: 1st prize, Innibos Laeveld Nasionale Kunstefees craft competition.
-Mbombela, South Africa
+2017: First prize, Innibos Laeveld Nasionale Kunstefees craft competition, Mbombela, South Africa.